 What other help is available from the TEDct?

-TEDct has written information, an informative quarterly newsletter containing articles written by sufferers and medical specialists and UK telephone helpline advisors.
+TEDct has written information, an informative regular newsletter containing articles written by sufferers and medical specialists and UK telephone helpline advisors.
 TEDct also regularly organises ‘Patient Information Meetings’ held around the UK, in which specialist panels give talks and are available to answer your questions.
 Find out more about our helpline and meetings